South Africa's Ramaphosa flies in to try and quell northern protests

 “We have nothing.
 No houses.
 No good schools.
 No hospital.
 People are saying they will burn the city if he doesn’t go.”
 The streets around him were quiet as Ramaphosa arrived.

 Unions and business leaders in the Northwest have been calling for Mahumapelo to resign in recent weeks over allegations of corruption in the award of state tenders.
+Mahumapelo has denied any wrongdoing.

 “We have been neglected.
 We want Cyril Ramaphosa to come and see how we live, to scramble in the mud like us,” said Miriam Visage, 52, who lives in a two room township house with her six children and seven grandchildren.